Picking a floor plan for your camper van is one of the most important decisions you’ll make, but it’s also so fun!

 If it’s rainy, you’ll likely need an awning, and if it’s cold, this isn’t the best option.
 But for warmer climates, a slide out kitchen is the perfect way to save space.

 Portable Outdoor Van Kitchen

-A portable kitchen is also nice to have if you’re at a campsite and you’d rather cook by the fire and table than cramped in your van.
+Not only does cooking outdoors reduce smells in the van, but a portable kitchen is also nice to have if you’re at a campsite and you’d rather cook by the fire and table than cramped in your van.